 Brunei visas are usually processed relatively quickly, but you should still prepare all the necessary documents and start the process in advance of your move to avoid delays.
 Adequate time should also be given for any visa renewals.

 How can Horizons help?

-Horizons specializes in helping employers establish and grow their operations in Chile, and we specialize in obtaining work visas for Chile.
-Our Chile work visa experts can provide reliable advice and custom outsourcing solutions to assist you through the country’s complex immigration process quickly and effectively.
-We will make sure that you and your valued workforce are in complete compliance with Chile’s immigration and employment rules, save you time, and give the answers to any questions you may have along the way.
+At Horizons, we help employers of all kinds expand to Brunei, and we are experts in obtaining work visas for foreign employees.
+Our Brunei work visa experts can give expert advice and bespoke outsourcing solutions to support you through the country’s complicated immigration process.
+We ensure that you and your workforce are in total compliance with Brunei’s immigration and employment laws, save you time, and give answers to any questions you may have about the visa process.

 Additionally, we offer extensive outsourcing services covering recruitment, payroll setup and management, HR, administration, and more to help your business start trading in Brunei as quickly and effectively as possible, even if you don’t have a registered entity in the country.